telerik/ajax-docs/controls/grid/rows/accessing-cells-and-rows.md

 End Sub
 ````

 >tip If you are using detail tables, you may want to check the `item.OwnerTableView.Name` you are accessing to prevent null reference errors.
+You can find [here](access-parent-data.zip) an example that explains in detail how this is done and how to get data from parent tables as well.

 ## Accessing Controls in Template Column